kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 Once created, a CertificateSigningRequest must be approved before it can be signed.
 Depending on the signer selected, a CertificateSigningRequest may be automatically approved by a {{< glossary_tooltip text="controller" term_id="controller" >}}.
-Otherwise, a CertificateSigningRequest must be manually approved either via the REST API - the most common methods for making these API requests include kubectl (by running `kubectl certificate approve`) and the Kubernetes go client library [client-go](https://github.com/kubernetes/client-go).
+Otherwise, a CertificateSigningRequest must be manually approved via the REST API - the most common methods for making these API requests include kubectl (by running `kubectl certificate approve`) and the Kubernetes go client library [client-go](https://github.com/kubernetes/client-go).
 Likewise, a CertificateSigningRequest may also be denied, which tells the configured signer that it must not sign the request.